 I loved working on this bird.
 Feathers are always challenging to portray realistically, but my biggest obstacle turned out to be the aloe flower.
 Not the actual painting of the flower, but rather the gathering-the-courage-to-finally-do-it...
 It is such a finicky, detailed little section of the piece, and it lay like a daunting mountain in my path.
 Of course, with the bird being all but completed at this stage, I was worried about the risk of ruining the entire painting if I messed up this last bit!

 As it turns out, my concerns were unfounded: The aloe flower was by far the most fun to paint!
 The bright yellow also immediately brought life to the bird, really pulling together the to sections.
 So... yay!
+You can see the awesome time lapse video of this piece here.

 And now, say aloe to my little friend, "Vibrant":